httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 The communication between a TTRP and backend server needs to be secured against eavesdropping and modification by unintended parties.

-The configuration options and request sanitization are necessary functionally of the respective servers.
+The configuration options and request sanitization are necessary functionality of the respective servers.
 The other requirements can be met in a number of ways, which will vary based on specific deployments.
 The communication between a TTRP and backend or origin server, for example, might be authenticated in some